Top 5 Allowable Expenses Missed By Landlords

 When making claims for repairs you can also include the cost of materials and any fees paid to specialists that carry out the work.

-There are many associated costs with owning and running a buy to let property.
-Some of these include things like ground rents, council tax, utility bills, etc. if you are responsible for paying these costs then they are allowable expenses.
+There are many associated costs with owning and running a buy-to-let property.
+Some of these include things like ground rents, council tax, utility bills, etc. If you are responsible for paying these costs then they are allowable expenses.
 If however, your tenants are responsible for these expenses you can only claim for any period where the property is vacant.

 Restoration costs